Last updated on October 28th, 2025 at 12:40 am

 Symbolism of Echidna

 Echidna embodies the uncanny: a mix of attraction and repulsion.
 She is both mother and monster, symbolizing nature’s fecundity and its danger.
-As a mother of monsters, she personifies the generative power of chaos—the natural world’s wild, uncontrollable forces that threaten human order.

 The Brood of Chaos: Echidna and Typhon’s Children